greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/repository-links_1_1.md

 title: Repository Links and other page information
 linkTitle: Repo links and page info
 weight: 9
-description:
-  Help your users interact with page source and view page-source information.
+description: Help your users interact with page source and view page-source information.
+date: '2025-06-12'
+aliases:
+- /docs/repository-links_1_1/
+type: docs
 ---

 The Docsy